nf-core/configs/docs/tigem.md

 ---

-This pipeline can be used on TIGEM clusters, in which is installed slurm as job scheduling system, so you can use this config if you have the same tool installed.
-An additional parameter is google.zone to allow downloading data from GCP for a specific time zone.
-It should not interfere with a local or an AWS configuration.
+This configuration profile can be used on TIGEM clusters, with the pre-installed SLURM job scheduling system.
+An additional parameter is `google.zone` to allow downloading data from GCP for a specific time zone.
+It should not interfere with any local or other AWS configuration.